Finn lives in California's central valley. He enjoys writing food reviews.

 The egg noodles are a nice touch with just the right firmness.

-One of the better canned soups I've experienced and definitely worth another try.
+One of the better canned soups I've experienced and is definitely worth another try.

 My favorite part is the soup itself.
 Absolutely delicious broth.